libretro/docs/docs/development/cores/core-specific/pcsx2.md

 !!!
 Warning
     If it says 'Could not find named generator' or something to that effect, it means you might be using the wrong cmake version on Msys2/Mingw.
 Remove the regular 'cmake' package and try to install 'mingw-w64-x86_64-cmake' instead.

+## How to compile (for Windows x64 - Visual Studio 2022)

+In addition to the requirement(s) listed above, you will also need Visual Studio 2022 installed in order for the following to work.

+Enter the following commands (from the PCSX2 source directory):

+    cmake -B build -G "Visual Studio 17 2022" -DCMAKE_BUILD_TYPE=Release -DLIBRETRO=ON
+    cmake --build build --config Release --target pcsx2_libretro